Systems-Development-and-Frameworks/homework/exercises/5/README.md

 3. Refactor your mutations and queries.
 Ensure that data created during a mutation is persisted, ie. it is still there after a server restart.
-Any mutation which does not persist data will cost you a :star:.
+Any mutation which was required in a previous exercise and does not persist data will cost you a :star:.
 Queries and mutations must get their data from your chosen database or API endpoint.

 4. Ensure that your software tests have no side-effects, ie. your tests do not interfere with each other.
 Any software test case that introduces a side-effect